Chemistry, B.S.

 The Bachelor of Science in Chemistry has been continuously certified by the American Chemical Society since 1946.

-- Graduates will be able to demonstrate proficiency of basic (general, physical, inorganic) and advanced (organic and analytical) laboratory techniques and conduct laboratory experiments safely.
+- Graduates will be able to demonstrate proficiency in basic (general, physical, inorganic) and advanced (organic and analytical) laboratory techniques and conduct laboratory experiments safely.

 - Graduates will be able to communicate scientific results effectively, especially through written reports and oral presentations.